bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/system.rst

 ^^^^^^^

 If your engine runs with a :ref:`license-edition` license, your are able to define a :ref:`cluster`.
-In addition, the engine cockpit will provide a **Cluster** navigation menu item.
-This will give you an overview of your running nodes and a detail view dialog if you click on a node.
+The engine cockpit will provide a **Cluster** navigation menu item.
+It shows you an overview page of your running nodes and a detail view dialog if you click on one of these node.

 .. figure:: /_images/engine-cockpit/engine-cockpit-cluster.png